bingxueshuang/deque/README.md

 # Deque

-This package implements a double ended queue using doubly linked list.
+This package implements a double ended queue using circular doubly linked list.
 It provides means for efficient insertion and retrieval at both the ends.
 It can be used as a stack as well as a queue.